Editing the Terrain – Contour Edits

 Auxiliary contours

 It is often helpful to be able to see contour lines of the current terrain.
-While in any of the contour drawing tools (the first four contour tools), you can right-click anywhere in your workspace and ask for a contour line at this and nearby elevations.
+While in any of the contour drawing tools (the first three contour tools), you can right-click anywhere in your workspace and ask for a contour line at this and nearby elevations.

-SCALGO Live will show the resulting contour line as a thin blue line, an auxiliary contour.
+Scalgo Live will show the resulting contour line as a thin blue line, an auxiliary contour.
 You can create arbitrarily many such auxiliary contours, clear them individually (by right-clicking on it) or all at once (right-click anywhere).

 Auxiliary contours obtained from the terrain.